scorpiodiagrams/maths/wiki/pythagoras.md

 ## Relating the lengths

-Now we can use the fact that the three triangles are just scaled versions of each other to get a formula about the longest side.
+Now we can use facts about similar triangles.
+The three triangles are just scaled versions of each other.
+This will get us to a formula involving the length of the longest side.

 ### Relating the lengths of sides